hamzeen/vue-cinema-app/README.md

 ## Getting Started

 NOTE: Please make sure you have NodeJS installed your machine.
-If this not the case, you can download & install it from [here](https://nodejs.org/en/download).
+If not, you can download it from [here](https://nodejs.org/en/download).

 * install dependencies: ```npm install```
 * start local dev server: ```npm start``` or `npm run serve`